-SAN (Storage Area Network): A high-speed subnetwork of shared storage devices.
-A storage device is a machine that contains nothing but a disc or discs for storing data.
+SAN (Storage Area Network): A high-speed sub-network of shared storage devices.
+A storage device is a machine that contains nothing but a disk or disks for storing data.
 A SAN's architecture works in a way that makes all storage devices available to all servers on a LAN or WAN.
 As more storage devices are added to a SAN, they too will be accessible from any server in the larger network.
-In this case, the server merely acts as a pathway between the end user and the stored data.
+The server merely acts as a pathway between the end user and the stored data.
 Because stored data does not reside directly on any of a network's servers, server power is utilized for business applications, and network capacity is released to the end user.
 See also Network.

-SAS-70: Statement on Auditing Standards (SAS) No. 70, Service Organizations -- an auditing standard developed by the American Institute of Certified Public Accountants (AICPA), which includes and examination of an entity's "controls" over information technology and related processes.
+SAS-70 (Statement on Auditing Standards No. 70, Service Organizations): An auditing standard developed by the American Institute of Certified Public Accountants (AICPA), which includes an examination of an entity's "controls" over information technology, security, and related processes.
+There are two types of examinations- Type I examines the policies and procedures in place for their effectiveness to the stated objective; Type II reports on how the systems were actually used during the period of review.
+The SAS-70 Type II assessment is often used by hosting vendors and storage co-locations as a testament to their internal controls.

-SAS-70 Assessment: Application of the standards of SAS-70 to demonstrate adequate controls and safeguards are in place for hosted or processed data.